DeDe Halfhill: Lessons in Courageous Leadership

 Play Video View Fees

-Described by Dr. Brené Brown as one of her “leadership heroes and a total badass,” U.S. Air Force retired Colonel, DeDe Halfhill is a proven leader and communications executive who draws on her 25-year accomplished military career to provide a transparent, real-world perspective on the power of embracing humanness and vulnerability in leadership.
+Described by Dr. Brené Brown as one of her “leadership heroes and a total badass,” U.S. Air Force retired Colonel, DeDe Halfhill is a proven leader who draws from 25 years of command experience and as a senior advisor to the military’s highest-ranking officials to provide a real-world perspective on the power of embracing humanness and vulnerability in leadership.

 For her candid approach to leadership, DeDe’s story and insights have been featured in widely acclaimed outlets, including in Brené Brown’s New York Times bestseller Dare to Lead and on 60 Minutes.
 She continues to live by the leadership lessons she preaches, becoming a certified “Dare to Lead” facilitator in 2019 as well as a Senior Executive Coach certified through Georgetown University’s Executive Leadership Coaching Program.

-Leaders Connect: A Real Conversation About Why We Struggle and What Gets in Our Way.
-In the context of the loneliness that many feel in a global pandemic, rising mental health challenges, and increasing concerns over toxic leadership, the time has come for a candid discussion about the skills leaders need to possess to address such challenges.
+Leaders Connect.
+In the context of the loneliness that many feel rising mental health challenges, and increasing concerns over toxic leadership, the time has come for a candid discussion about the skills leaders need to possess to address such challenges.
 At the core of each of these challenges is connection.
 If we’re to have any chance at reversing the trends, then it’s time for an honest conversation about what is getting in our way as leaders from building authentic, meaningful connections with our teams.
 The shift rests in language.
 The language we use as leaders can have a powerful and positive impact.
 Use the right words, and we can authentically connect, build trust, and empower others in a meaningful way.
 Use the wrong words, and the result is often disconnection, isolation, and destruction of the trust we’ve spent so much time and energy to build despite our best intentions otherwise.
 It’s time to get smart on what drives disconnection and, more importantly, get skilled in fueling sincere, genuine connections.

 Click one of these resources below for another way to find more speaker ideas for your audience.